pythoniac/sox-rec-pipe-to-ffmpeg-split-files/README.md

 \
 silence ... --> START recording immediately (0.0 seconds after level is over 0%) and STOP recording once level falls 20.0 seconds under 3%\
 \
-At the receiving end of the pipe we tell ffmpeg to write out a wav file, take input from pipe and write in segments of 1 hour to a 2-digit-test.wav file\
+At the receiving end of the pipe we tell ffmpeg to write out a wav file, take input from pipe and write in segments of 1 hour to a 2-digit-test.wav file (on a smb share or easy access later on)\
 \
 This should come in handy for long recording sessions that ends automagically once level drops and have "not too long" output files for post-processing.